-In order to meet this need, Chancellor Neau pursued a vision centered around a combination of Academic Excellence, Practical Ministry Training, and Personal Mentorship, all at an affordable rate.
-He launched SUM Bible College in his living room in 1992, and established the initial administrative team.
-As the student body grew, he acquired buildings and property, renovating them to provide student housing, classrooms, and office space.
+To meet this need, Chancellor Neau pursued a vision centered around a combination of Academic Excellence, Practical Ministry Training, and Personal Mentorship, all at an affordable rate.
+He launched SUM Bible College in his living room in 1992 and established the initial administrative team.
+As the student body grew, SUM acquired buildings and property, renovating them to provide student housing, classrooms, and office space.